-When you complete the 17-credit Mechatronics Technology Level 1 certificate courses you may apply for the certificate of achievement.
+Upon completion of the listed Mechatronics Technology certificate requirements, you will be eligible for a Certificate of Achievement.
 This allows you to enter the job market with basic, entry-level skills.
-Credit earned can be applied toward your associate's degree.
+Credit earned can be applied toward your associate degree.